wizards-of-lua/wizards-of-lua/docs/_modules/Mob.md

     type: 'boolean'
     access: r/w
     description: |
-        The 'ai' property defines if this mobile creature is currently controlled by its artificial intelligence (AI).
+        The 'ai' property defines whether this mobile creature is currently controlled by its artificial intelligence (AI).
 If set to false this creature becomes dumb and just stands around.
 It even won't react to physical forces.
 Default is true.
   - name: 'health'
     type: 'number (float)'
     access: r/w